yorelisacodes/CodeWars/README.md

 Same goes for all the other arrays/lists that you will get in the tests: you have to change the element positions with the same exact logics

 Simples!

+20. SpeedCode #3 × Fun with ES6 Classes #5 - Dogs and Classes

+DESCRIPTION:
+Preloaded for you is a class Dog:

+class Dog {
+  constructor(name, age, gender, species, size, master, loyal) {
+    this.name = name;
+    this.age = age;
+    this.gender = gender;
+    this.species = species;
+    this.legs = 4;
+    this.size = size;
+    this.master = master;
+    this.loyal = loyal;
+  }
+}
+You are then given a working class Labrador as your initial code.

+class Labrador {
+  constructor(name, age, gender, master) {
+    this.name = name;
+    this.age = age;
+    this.gender = gender;
+    this.species = "Labrador";
+    this.legs = 4;
+    this.size = "Large";
+    this.master = master;
+    this.loyal = true;
+  }
+}
+Shorten it so that it meets the strict character count requirements for this Kata.

+Quick, get your timer out and get ready to time yourself.
+Are you ready?
+Ready, get set, GO!!! :D